-The corruption and mismanagement of President Nicolás Maduro’s regime have fueled food shortages, hyperinflation and the collapse of the public health sector.
-As a result, the Venezuelan people face grave consequences.
+The corruption and mismanagement of Nicolás Maduro’s illegitimate regime fueled food shortages, hyperinflation and the collapse of the public health sector.

-Maduro’s authoritarian government requires many local supermarkets to fix prices below vendors’ costs, which doesn’t reflect market value and makes it impossible for grocers to make money.
-Venezuelan supermarkets also are unable to convert currency to import food products.
-The result: Supermarket shelves remain empty.
-Shoppers can stand in line for an entire day looking for food and medicine across the capital, Caracas.
+Maduro’s authoritarian government required many local supermarkets to fix prices below vendors’ costs, which didn’t reflect market value and made it impossible for grocers to make money.
+Venezuelan supermarkets also were unable to convert currency to import food products.
+The result: Empty supermarket shelves.
+Shoppers stood in line for an entire day looking for food and medicine across the capital, Caracas.

-But the regime has a weapon ahead of scheduled May 20 national elections: a handout of rice, pasta and canned goods that is now the main source of sustenance for 15 percent of the population, according to Andrés Bello Catholic University in Caracas.
+In advance of the May 20, 2018, national elections the Maduro regime used a handout of rice, pasta and canned goods that was the main source of sustenance for 15 percent of the population, according to Andrés Bello Catholic University in Caracas.

-The food package is distributed to those who carry a new ruling party card, called the Fatherland Card, which also is used to register their vote.
-Using these cards, the government tracks who votes for the ruling Socialist Party and rewards them with food boxes.
+The food package was distributed to those who carried a new ruling party card, called the Fatherland Card, which also was used to register their vote.
+Using these cards, the government tracked who voted for the ruling Socialist Party and rewarded them with food boxes.

-The Maduro regime, responsible for creating this humanitarian crisis, is expected to use these food handouts and measles vaccine to purchase support in the upcoming presidential elections.
+The Maduro regime, responsible for creating the humanitarian crisis, used these food handouts and measles vaccine to purchase support in the presidential elections.

-This will not be the first time the regime has tied much-needed basic benefits to politics.
+This was not the first time the regime tied much-needed basic benefits to politics.